-Yes, you can configure Data Guard between an on-premises database and an Oracle Database Cloud Service database.
-You can manually set up Data Guard between your on-premises database and an Oracle Database Cloud Service database using DGMGRL.
+Yes, you can configure Data Guard between an on-premises database and a database running on a database system in OCI.
+You can manually set up Data Guard between your on-premises database and a service database using DGMGRL.
 Learn more about DGMGRL.

-You can patch databases in primary and standby Data Guard setup.
-You should patch the standby first, switch over to your standby, and then patch your primary.
+You can update databases in primary and standby Data Guard setup.
+You should update the standby first, switch over to your standby, and then update your primary.

-You can use the Oracle Cloud Infrastructure Database backup and restore feature to back up and restore your primary databases.
+You can use the OCI Database backup and restore feature to back up and restore your primary databases.
 If you want to enable backup for a standby, you can do so by accessing your standby database host and using RMAN (Recovery Manager).

 Yes.
-With Active Data Guard set up, you can use the standby instances for read only operations.
+With Active Data Guard set up, you can use the standby databases for read only operations.
 Write operations are not enabled on a standby.

-No, you cannot setup FISO with the Data Guard feature.
+No, you cannot setup FSFO with the Data Guard feature.
 However, it can be configured manually.
-You should deploy it in a virtual machine in a separate Availability Domain if possible.
+You should deploy it in a virtual machine in a separate availability domain if possible.